sqlparser/sqlflow_public/doc/get-started/dataflow-column-used-in-aggregate-function.md

 FROM scott.emp
 ```

-By default, a direct dataflow will be generted by between the empId column and COUNT() function.
+By default, a direct dataflow will be generated between the empId column and COUNT() function.

 ```
 scott.emp.empId -> direct -> COUNT()